There’s more than one way to get from Waikiki to Oahu’s North Shore. Here’s four Oahu North Shore itinerary suggestions.

 RELATED >> What Is the Best Way to See Pearl Harbor?

-- Shopaholics might want to duck over to Waikele Premium Outlets, Oahu’s only outlet stores.
-It’s a short detour.
+- Shopaholics might want to take a short detour over to Waikele Premium Outlets, Oahu’s only outlet stores.

-- This route will naturally pass Dole Plantation, one of the last remaining pineapple fields in Hawaii.
-It’s the perfect place for a break.
-Try the famous Dole Whip dairy-free soft-serve.
+- This route passes Dole Plantation, one of the last remaining pineapple fields in Hawaii.
+It’s the perfect place to take a break and try the famous Dole Whip dairy-free soft-serve.

 - About 20-minutes into the drive from Waikiki is the magical Moanalua Gardens.
-It’s a beautiful green space with an absolutely stunning Hitachi tree (large monkeypod tree).
-For those with kids, buy a bag of food from the souvenir shop to feed the fish and ducks at the pond.
+It’s a beautiful green space with a stunning Hitachi tree (large monkeypod tree).
+Buy a bag of food to feed the fish and ducks at the pond.

-- Venture off the beaten track to Mokuleia Beach Park (this will require backtracking to get to Haleiwa).
-It’s a small North Shore community with a lovely beach park, polo field, and airfield where skydiving companies launch from.
-Hawaii Polo Oceanfront Trail Rides also take place here.
+- Venture off the beaten track to Mokuleia Beach Park (this will require backtracking to Haleiwa).
+It’s a small North Shore community with a lovely beach park, polo field, and airfield where skydiving companies operate.

 Waikiki to Kahuku via the Interstate H1 (West) and H3 (East); Kahekili and Kamehameha Hwy.